selsamman/proxily/README.md

 ```
 scheduleTask(this.task, {interval: 1000}, debounce, 500);
 ```
-If you wish to cancel a task's dispatching saga you can do so like this:
+You can cancel a task if you don't want it to run for the duration of your application.
+You must pass the same take helper since this is used to locate the task:
 ```
  cancelTask(this.task, takeLeading);
 ```
-And if you want a more exotic use of sagas just pass in your own effect.
+And if you want a more exotic use of sagas just pass in your own take effect.
 Here is the example for takeEvery
 ```
 const takeLeadingCustom = (patternOrChannel:any, saga:any, ...args:any) => fork(function*() {
     while (true) {